The Gay & Lesbian

-From the Editor...June 2017
+From the Editor...December 2017

-The final days of Spring!
+The final days of Fall!

 Columbus, Mississippi, is a beautiful town, and as I've said before it's a mecca for the arts, entertainment, and writers.
 It's also second only to Natchez, Mississippi, in the sheer number of historical buildings and houses from Antebellum to Victorian to Craftsman, and all the transitional styles in between.
 Antique stores and a real sense of history permeate the town.
 It's cozy and friendly and small enough that in a year I can now walk downtown and recognize people I've met and shared events with.
 As I've also said, one of the highlights of living here, for me, is belonging to the Columbus Writer's Guild.
 We meet every second Tuesday in the Columbus Arts Council Building on 5th and Main.